Brioche moulds are special moulds in which the breads named “brioche” are made.

 They are round, with fluted, sloping edges, and wider at their top than at the bottom.

-They are made in metal, glass, silicone or porcelain.
+They are made of metal, glass, silicone or porcelain.
 Metal versions come in tinned steel or non-stick coated metal.
+They are often sold in sets.

 The tinned steel ones are not dishwasher-safe.
 Before storing tinned steel ones after use, hand-wash, dry thoroughly, lightly oil the mould, place in plastic bags, seal and store.